 Acupuncture

-“How does acupuncture work?” is a question most of my patients ask me, and a question I set out to answer when I began my studies in Chinese medicine.
-Acupuncture seems to stimulate the vagus nerve, encouraging parasympathetic nervous system activation – the “rest and digest” response, a state in which repair, relaxation and healing can occur.
-In other words, it balances the nervous system and takes us out of stress and into relaxation and homeostasis.
+This is a question most of my patients ask me, and something I set out to answer when I began my studies in Chinese medicine.
+Acupuncture seems to stimulate the vagus nerve, encouraging parasympathetic nervous system activation – the “rest and digest” response, a state in which repair, relaxation and healing can happen.

 New research is discovering that acupuncture can promote the release of feel-good endorphins, which can explain the feeling of being “reset” and grounded that my patients describe as that special post-acupuncture glow!

-If you want a more traditional answer, acupuncture points are located on channels or areas of the body that correspond to different nerve innervation and fascia pathways.
-Inserting hair-thin needles at specific points on the body is said to improve the circulation of blood, lymph and energy to these areas, which stimulates healing.
-This concept was understood by the ancient Chinese thousands of years ago as promoting the flow of “qi” or energy, which is essential to activate the body’s natural healing processes, and restoring balance.
+If you want a more traditional perspective, acupuncture points are located on meridian channels – areas of the body that correspond to different nerve innervation and fascial pathways.
+Inserting hair-thin needles along these channels is thought to improve the circulation of blood, lymph and energy to these areas, which stimulates healing.
+This concept of bioelectricity has long been understood by the Chinese as qi or life-force energy, and its flow is essential to activate the body’s natural healing processes and restore balance.
+Acupuncture is not merely a placebo.
+The “magic” is simply your body’s physiological response to the acupuncture.

 In an acupuncture treatment, these fine, single-use needles are gently inserted into points on the body – often on the arms, legs, abdomen and back.
 My patients are surprised at how painless acupuncture can be.